KalicoCrew/kalico/docs/MPC.md

 The MPC calibration routine has to be run intially for each heater to be controlled using MPC.
 ```
 MPC_CALIBRATE HEATER={heater} TARGET={temperature}
-  # TARGET is a parameter only used for tuning beds and
+  # TARGET (deg C) is a parameter only used for tuning beds and
   # should not be specified during hotend calibration.
 ```